mcburton/writing/chapter-one/Multimodal.markdown

 >"[W]e have been slow to explore the potential of interactive, immersive, and multimedia expression for our own thinking and scholarship, even as we dabble with such forms in our teaching.
 With a few exceptions, we remain content to comment about technology and media, rather than to participate more actively in constructing knowledge in and through our objects of study."
 (McPherson 2008)

 As I mentioned above, with Vectors McPherson envisions a radically departure from textual content and forms.
 Digital information technology affords a media experience that we have only just begun to explore.

-[what ultimately was Busa's contribution? more than a book] [Palmer 2004 thematic research collections] [scheinfeld sunrise sunset, Sarton's major contribution was curation, editorial] [mcpherson 2009 notes the evolution from computing humanist to blogging humanist to multimodal humanist] [Kirschenbaum 2010 provides evidence of mcpherson's claim of  textual focus in DH] [burgess & hamming 2011 labor & multimedia scholarship] [Vectors as a shot across the bow of textual scholarship ] [dh manifesto 2.0]